 Oil is a significant ingredient in the manufacturing of traditional plastics.
 Petroleum is known to have negative impacts on the environment, considering the amount of waste produced during refinement and also during the extraction of oil from the earth.

 It is surprising to note that, in the United States alone, 3% of petroleum so produced is used in the manufacturing of plastics.
 What we must remember is that, like other fossil fuels, petroleum is a non-renewable resource that ought to be conserved.

 Biodegradable plastics use the idea of natural products; therefore, the use of bioplastic can profoundly reduce the amount of petroleum used and consequently lessen its environmental hazards.

 Composting of bioplastic products can make the soil fertile, thereby enhancing soil fertility.
 The reason for this is because plastic is not made using artificial chemicals but from natural materials.
-The materials decay improves the soil’s water and nutrient retention and helps in the growth of healthier plants with no need for pesticides and chemical fertilizers.
+The materials decay and improve the soil’s water and nutrient retention and help in the growth of healthier plants with no need for pesticides and chemical fertilizers.